PortableApps/Launcher/Other/Source/Manual/ref/envsub.rst

 PAL:AppDir
 ----------

-:env:`!PAL:AppDir` is set to the App directory which contains the application.
+The path to the App directory which contains the portable app.

 When Live mode is not enabled, this will be ``X:\PortableApps\AppNamePortable\App`` and when Live mode is enabled it will